If you’re reading this, I’m sure you are familiar with “hair porosity.” Hair porosity is about your hair’s capacity to absorb and keep moisture.

 - Utilize heat when conditioning your hair.
 For example, utilize a steamer, a heat cap, or a hooded dryer; if you don’t have a steamer, heat cap, or hooded dryer, cover your hair with a plastic processing cap after applying the conditioner.

-For hair with high porosity:
+For high porosity:

 - Look for shampoos and conditioners with butter and oils as ingredients.
 These substances will assist in hydrating your hair.